parrt/msds501/labs/sound.md

 $ nano play.py
 ```

 Sublime and TextEdit.app also work.
-Do not use Microsoft Word or other work processors because they do not create raw text files; they have formatting commands in there as well that Python doesn't know how to handle.
+Do not use Microsoft Word or other word processors because they do not create raw text files; they have formatting commands in there as well that Python doesn't know how to handle.

 Here is the code: